Skip navigation links

 Preparation

-• Talk to University Communications.
+• Talk to University Communications and Marketing.
 We can help you clearly identify “the story” and potential media (or journalists) that may be interested.
 We also can advise on any possible concerns or negativity the story might generate.

 • Become familiar with the reporter, media outlet and relevant past news coverage, but focus on the news outlet’s constituents so you can direct your messages to that audience.
 Consider whether the audience is familiar with your topic or industry, if they’re business influencers, policy makers, future students or the general public.